 Minimizes Pressure Ulcers

-This is the percentage of patients that sustained a pressure ulcer.
+This tells you the percentage of patients that sustained a pressure ulcer.
+Pressure ulcers are considered by many experts to be a barometer of nursing care at a nursing home.
 Pressure ulcers, which are also referred to as bed sores, are often the result of residents not being moved frequently enough.
-Better nursing care reduces the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls